grqphical/NHL-Game-Predictor/README.md

 In testing it has about a ~60% accuracy rating however I have yet to test it based on real world games

-This project is still a WIP, I plan to add a web interface to allow you to customize team matchups and predict upcoming NHL games using the NHL API

 ## Where to get Dataset

 Here: https://moneypuck.com/moneypuck/playerData/careers/gameByGame/all_teams.csv